pchemguy/spec-kit/templates/capabilities/capabilities.md

 - all capabilities satisfy the Capability Model;
 - all promoted NFFF aspects are represented correctly;
 - all capability boundaries are cohesive and non-overlapping;
-- all signal associations remain valid after the final revision;
+- all signal associations remain valid after the final revision.
-- the final report conforms exactly to the Report Template.

 If validation fails: